sundai-club/health-guard-mcp/README.md

 - `policy`: instructs assistants to gate responses — require health guard info first; block answering user tasks until ask[] is answered.
 Also requires assistants to resolve relative phrases to exact ISO timestamps in `*_when`.
 - `system_instructions`: a single string you can inject into your assistant; paraphrasing is allowed but tone, content, and longevity consequence must be preserved

+Sleep logging
+- The server does not ask users to log sleep; it only nudges around the ideal sleep time.
+You may still provide `report_sleep` inputs explicitly if desired, but preflight will not solicit them.

 ### health_guard_update_preferences(payload)

 Update stored preferences in a standalone call.
 Pass only fields you want to change.